MaxPreps Top 25 national high school volleyball rankings

 Video: Top 25 high school volleyball rankings

-With the postseason underway in several states and the regular season winding down in most others, the static movement of the past few weeks in the MaxPreps Top 25 national high school volleyball rankings should turn upside down.
+The national No. 1 New Castle (Ind.) keeps rolling along as sisters Mabrey and Melani Shaffmaster pace the Trojans to the 4A finals on Saturday against Hamilton Southeastern.

-New Castle (Ind.) held serve in its Indiana 4A tournament run as sisters Mabrey and Melani Shaffmaster have paced the top-ranked team.
+And while the postseason is winding down in some places, action is just heating up in states like California and Texas.

-In California, the Southern and San Diego section postseason begins this week with six Top 25 teams in action across the two brackets.
-A collision between San Diego powers Cathedral Catholic and Torrey Pines feels imminent, as does a battle between titans Mater Dei, Marymount, Sierra Canyon and Redondo Union.
+In the Golden State, there was a stellar Southern Section Division I final four showdown last weekend that saw No. 3 Mater Dei take down former No. 4 Marymount in four sets while No. 8 Redondo Union dispatched No. ...

 Continue Reading on MaxPreps.com